 Disneyland offers cut-the-line (or at least cut-some-of-the-line) options for some rides called Lightning Lane Multi Pass and Lightning Lane Single Pass.
 These options were formerly known as Disney Genie+ and Individual Lightning Lane, and they function exactly the same despite the name change.

-I'm a big fan of Lightning Lanes for guests who want to ride more throughout the day, but they aren't smart to use first thing in the morning.
+I'm a big fan of Lightning Lanes for guests who want to ride more throughout the day, but they aren't smart to use first thing in the morning after rope drop.
 Why?
-That's when the regular lines are short!
+That's when the regular standby lines are short!

-You should be using the first hour or so of the morning riding attractions that don't offer Lightning Lane at all.
+You should be using the first hour (or more!) of the morning riding attractions that don't offer Lightning Lane at all.
 Or you should be riding attractions that do offer Lightning Lane that you may want to ride multiple times (ride once via short standby lines in the morning and then later in the day with a Lightning Lane when lines are longer).

 Related: Advanced Strategies & Tips to Maximize Lightning Lane on a Disneyland Trip